Lemons, Lavender, & Laundry

 Pretty bad, right?
 I believe bags and boxes make everything look cluttered, so removing items from their packaging and placing them into cohesive containers is a great option; and it doesn’t have to be expensive.

-Start by creating a list of everything you have under your sink.
+Start by creating a list of everything you need to organize under your bathroom sink.
 This makes it easy to figure out how many bins you need, as well as which sizes will work best.
-Once you’ve got your list in order, head out, and look for bins to match your needs.
-Many places, like Target, have “Dollar Sections” with affordably priced storage bins.
+Once you have your list, head out to the dollar store, and look for bins to match your needs.
+Many places, like Target, have “Hot Spots” with affordably priced storage bins as well.
 Don’t worry about the colors because you’re going to spray paint them.
-I ended up with a rainbow: blue, purple, red, and pink.
+I ended up with a rainbow of blue, purple, red, and pink.

 With the remaining piece of aluminum, cut out your shapes (I went with rectangles, but you could make squares, circles, etc.).